gt-bioss/gt-bioss.github.io/content/events/jnbioss24.md

 A Boolean function is unate if it is monotone increasing or monotone decreasing, in each of its entries.
 The aim of this paper is to investigate the existence and construction of a unate function compatible with some imposed observations.
 The existence problem is found to be NP Complete.
 A practical algorithm of inference is exposed and tested in terms of accuracy and computational complexity.

+### Stefan Haar
+Bridging the discrete-continuous gap: Continuous Petri nets

+Discrete models for biological networks have produced a rich theory and efficient analysis algorithms this is true for
+Petri nets (PNs)  and Boolean Networks (BNs), which also allow mutual representations by equivalent translations.
+However, their semantics have been shown to miss state changes that are possible in a continuous representation of the same system;
+ this has led to the introduction of  Most Permissive semantics for BNs.
+In this talk, I will advocate the use of a different  model from older literature, Continuous Petri nets (CPNs), that combines the modeling advantages of discrete PNs with a continuous relaxation of state evolution, for which reachability and other key properties can be efficiently decided.
+A survey of some recent results
+(ICATPN 2024) including attractor search with CPNs will be given, along with some first examples where the attractor landscape changes drastically under the passage to CPNs.

 ### Van-Giang Trinh
 *Trap spaces of multi-valued networks: definition, computation, and applications*